This Baby Oil For Grown-Ups Makes My Skin As Soft As A Newborn's

 I still have a ways to go, but I'm trying my best to tap into my Grown Ass Womanhood.
 Even when it comes down to my beauty choices.
 For as long as I can remember, I've always slicked down my body with baby oil post-bath or shower.
-As a teen, it was with whatever store-brand product that my mom wrangled up from Walmart or the dollar store.
-My skin was moisturized, but I would always be embarrassed by the fact that I smelled like a two-year-old.
+As a teen, it was with whatever shop-brand product that my mum wrangled up from Tescos or Poundland.
+My skin was moisturised, but I would always be embarrassed by the fact that I smelled like a two-year-old.
 I also hated packing my big, greasy bottle with me whenever I went to sleepovers.

 Advertisement